oh-my-fish/theme-bobthefish/README.md

 ### Configuration

-You can override some of the following default options in your `config.fish`:
+You can override some of the following default options in your `config.fish` or `.conf/omf/init.fish`:

 ```fish
 set -g theme_display_git no